the-first-elder/UNIT/README.md

 ---

 **Stop chasing yields across a dozen tabs.
-UNIT reads your intent in plain English, researches the best opportunities across all of DeFi in real time, and executes the entire strategy on-chain — from approval to swap to deposit — in one shot.**
+UNIT reads your intent in plain English, researches the best opportunities across all of DeFi in real time, and executes the entire strategy on-chain — from approval to swap to deposit — in one shot.
+Every execution is permanently recorded as verifiable on-chain reputation via ERC-8004.**

 ---